 Cycling in Greece in summer can be pretty exhausting, even with regular breaks in the shade or the surf.
 Spring and autumn are far more agreeable.

 Tailor made trips can be arranged all year round, but not every month is suitable for exploring on two wheels.
 The best time for a Greece cycling vacation is either spring to early summer, before temperatures shoot up and the crowds arrive – or the autumn.
 Avoid Crete in Aug, to skip the crowds and the baking heat; other regions can still be pleasant.
 Festivals and public vacations take place all year-round, so there’s a good chance your trip will coincide with a religious celebration, and if you’re really lucky, a feast day.

 Cycling in Greece, month by month

-Our top Greece cycling routes explain how pedal power can reveal unexpected pleasures beyond archaeological sites and beaches.
+Our top Greece cycling routes explore unexpected pleasures beyond archaeological sites and beaches.

-Cycling in the Peloponnese takes you into a region steeped in myth, liberally dusted with archaeological sites.
+A region steeped in myth and liberally dusted with archaeological sites.